jotatsu/Digital-Shield/README.md

 **What about other projects?**

-If you have an similar project of this is already done you can write to the admin.
+Other existing projects are positive, the objective of this project is to develop something functinal, but at the same time rise awarness that digital technology can help to combat covid-19 in a direct way.

 **What is the current stage?**